 Easy grass wreaths – finished!

-Autumn is on it's way and t'is the season of warmth and comfort and creating a cosy and inviting home.
+Autumn is on its way and t'is the season of warmth and comfort and creating a cozy and inviting home.

 What do you think of the finished wreath?
 Do you think you will have a go at making one of these yourself?